 Distance to greenspace turns out to be rather valuable.
 The value of recreational and aesthetic services provided by green and blue spaces, amenity if you like, can be calculated in a number of different ways.
 One technique is to measure a surrogate good or service to establish the implicit price of the non-market good, e.g. by the capitalised value of property prices, which is what the ONS did in 2019.
 This analysis doesn’t differentiate the different kinds of natural capital, between say playfields, parkland and dogshit strips, rather it looks at the size, proximity, at the same time quite rigorously accounting for other factors like schools, deprivation and noise and pollution too, along with other potentially confounding factors.

 The results are interesting in so far as “size matters” but not as much as proximity.
 The closer the area of green and blue space, the bigger the effect on the house price, but perhaps this should be no surprise.
 What is interesting is that at 0m the effect is most marked and drops very rapidly in the first 100m, and then declines more steadily but is still measurable at 500m.
-But where the areas of amenity are small the effect is markedly less, which kind says that in the absence of substantial areas of parkland, parklets are great substitute, but there need to be a lot of them and nearby to have any real affect on the price of your house.
+But where the areas of amenity are small the effect is markedly less, which kind of says that in the absence of substantial areas of parkland, parklets and street trees must be a good substitute, as well as private gardens, but there would need to be quite a lot of them perhaps to have any +ve affect on the price of your house.

 You can park in any of the above locations marked by the black dot and be a theoretical 5 mins from the centre.